/// ABOUT THIS EXHIBITION

 Blood, Sweat, & Tears

-Blood, Sweat, & Tears, is a piece that reflects both the vibrant, luscious aspect of food as well as the darker mystery about how it gets to our plates.
+Blood, Sweat and Tears, is a piece that reflects both the vibrant, luscious aspect of food as well as the darker mystery about how it gets to our plates.
 When presenting food and consuming food, there is a sensual nature present.
 We eat with our eyes, we lust after our food.
 Often we forget how much labor it involves.
 Pests, rot, disease, injuries, dirt all accompany the harvest, then again in the kitchen, creating and recipe writing.
 Love and heartbreak come into play, passing down family recipes, trying new things or failing, as we strive for perfection and illusion.

 Kristin Parone